Solutions-Nitriques/oembed_field/README.md

 - Adds a auto-refresh data mechanism
 - Automatically add sites in the JIT authorized sites (for thumbnail and image services)
 - Add MySpace driver: Waiting for **MySpace** to complete their oEmbed service
-- Add Cinemagram driver: Waiting for **MySpace** to complete their oEmbed service
+- Add Cinemagram driver: Waiting for **Cinemagram** to complete their oEmbed service
+- Add Issuu driver: Waiting for **Issuu** to complete their oEmbed service
+- Add UStream driver: Waiting for **UStream** to complete their oEmbed service

 ### CREDITS ###